 Click the "Print" icon on the top right corner and follow the print dialog options.
-Please note that this version of Degree Works prints several pages, (sometimes over 15 pages).
-It is advised that you save the audits rather than print them.

 50. How do I save a degree audit?

 Click the "Print" icon on the top right corner, change the default "Printer" destination options to "Save as PDF" option and follow the prompts.